entomb/slim-json-api/README.md

 ```

-to export an error just set the 'error' variable in your data array
+to display an error just set the `error=>true` in your data array.
+All requests have an `error` var and it default to false
+The HTTP code will also default to `200`

 ```php